 4. The design gives attention to the placement of storage or mechanical equipment so as to screen it from view.

-FINDINGS: Based on submitted drawings, the awnings retract back toward the building and into its cassette hood when not in use.
-Therefore, mechanical aspects of the awnings are effectively screened from view.
+FINDINGS: This change in use does not add visible storage facilities or mechanical equipment.

 5. All functions, uses and improvements are arranged to reflect and harmonize with the natural characteristics and limitations of the site and adjacent properties.